Irkliyenko/goit_algo_fp/README.md

 ## Problem 7.

+The Monte Carlo algorithm is a computational technique that relies on repeated random sampling to obtain numerical results.
+It's particularly effective for solving problems that are complex and probabilistic in nature, as it approximates solutions through simulation when exact analytical solutions are difficult or impossible to obtain.

+In this task, I employed the Monte Carlo algorithm to calculate the probability distribution of the sum of two dice.
+I simulated 1,000,000 dice rolls and randomly generated numbers for each dice.
+The program then calculates the sum of these two numbers and determines their respective probabilities.
+The results presented in Table x show that the calculations performed using the Monte Carlo algorithm are almost identical to those obtained through analytical methods.
+It is important to highlight that the Monte Carlo algorithm calculates an approximate result, and its precision depends on the number of data points and experiments.

 **Table x: Comparison of Probabilities for the Sum of Two Dice - Monte Carlo Algorithm (1) vs. Analytical Method (2).**

 | Sum | Probability 1 | Probability 2 |